All About Old Toys

 “Hornet” ROG (ca 1947-51) – The Hornet was probably the most widely flown and fondly remembered ROG in the entire AJ line.
 Even novice flyers could get long and stable flights with the Hornet right out of the package.
 This particular example is notable for its metal prop hanger and somewhat unusual blue-inked wing (red was standard).

-“AJ Bomber” toss glider (ca 1937-40) – Based on the Martin B-10 Army bomber, the AJ Bomber was the company’s answer to the flood of cheap wire & silk gliders from Japan that were flooding the US market in the 1930’s.
-It was a great flyer and its sales success helped to keep American Junior financially “afloat” prior to WW2.
-This example is in wonderful condition for its age, but it came to me missing its vertical stabilizer.
-I added a home-made replacement until an original can be found.
+“AJ Bomber” toss glider (ca 1937-42) – Based on the Martin B-10 Army bomber, the AJ Bomber was the company’s answer to the cheap, wire & silk gliders from Japan that were flooding the US market in the 1930’s.
+At only 6 to 7 cents per plane, it was a great flyer.
+Its sales success helped to keep American Junior financially “afloat” during the economically challenging years prior to WW2.
+This example is in remarkable condition for its age and one of the few known with all-original parts.

 “Americobra” toss glider (ca 1940’s) – The Americobra was based on the Bell P39 Airacobra fighter and replaced the pre-War AJ Bomber in the product line.
 It is notable for having an exterior aircraft view printed on one side of the fuselage and an “x-ray” interior view printed on the other.
 A rare “bird” indeed.